Electrical Measuring Instruments: Indicating, Recording & Integrating Types

 Recording instruments record the value of the quantity being measured on a graph paper or digital recording system.

-Integrating instruments measure and accumulate the total quantity over a specific period.
+Integrating instruments measure and accumulates the total quantity over a specific period.

 Measuring Mechanism